mballance/mballance.github.io/projects.md

 the integration APIs provided by various simulation environments are different, and have different capabilities.
-Furthermore, some of the code being integrated may support running in a thread, but might require running as a separate process.
+Furthermore, some of the code being integrated may support running in a thread, but might also require running as a separate process.

-The goal of the TbLink-RPC is to implement a simulation-aware integration API and code generation that simplifies the process of connecting a new testbench/checker/etc to a simulation-based or hardware-assisted verification environment.
+The goal of TbLink-RPC is to implement a simulation-aware integration API and code generation tools that simplify the process of connecting a new testbench/checker/etc to a simulation-based or hardware-assisted verification environment.